amirongit/notecode/algebra.md

 ### Integer exponents & the quotient rule
 #### Zero exponent rule
-- any non-zero value to the power of zero results in 1
+- any non-zero value to the power of 0 results in 1
 #### Negative exponent rule
 - the factor is written as its reciprocal with the denominator being raised to the opposed exponent
 - its coefficient is written as the numerator of the fraction